sjbeli/sjbeli.github.io/README.md

-### I'm So Done With Web Development For Now
+### Taking a 'lil Break From Web Development

-Just tired of the 💩 show
+Just tired of the overall crazy 💩 show

 <!--